List of Altair: A Record of Battles characters: Cuore di Rumeliana and South Rumeliana

 Older brother Derecho and younger brother Esquerdo are the 57-year-old (55 at the start of the series) boisterous and unruly twin mayors of Tauro city.
 Being mercenaries, the twins have many battle scars and lost limbs.
 Derecho lost his right eye and his legs has been amputated above the knee and Esquerdo's arms have been amputated past his forearms.
 Esquerdo wears hook arms prosthetic and Derecho uses a wheelchair to get around, only wearing prosthetic legs when in battle.
 While initially dismissive of Mahmut, the twins warm up to him after he demonstrates his strength and even quickly befriends Halil.
-After Mahmut and the Türkiye stratocracy hire all the Tauro city-based mercenaries, the twins assist the Turks in their fight against Balt-Rhein.
+After Mahmut and the Turkey stratocracy hire all the Tauro city-based mercenaries, the twins assist the Turks in their fight against Balt-Rhein.